lorriman/lastfmsearcher/README.md

 If you wish to compile and run you must create a file called lastfm_api.json in the assets folder (placed in the root folder as usual) with your own LastFM developer's api key.

-To view an android debug build download and install the apk from here: [android build](https://drive.google.com/file/d/1X-ATwzBrcpBNuzcHxroXucsH-vYbdyzl/view?usp=sharing).

-You can leave the key blank and change the project to instantiate the dev/test class DevAPI instead which supplies api test data.
-The file isn't supplied and so to compile without it remove the reference to the file in the pubspec.yaml file.

 The file should look like this:

 {
    "api_key" : "your key goes here"
 }

+You can leave the key blank and change the project to instantiate the dev/test class DevAPI instead which supplies api test data.
+The file isn't supplied and so to compile without it remove the reference to the file in the pubspec.yaml file.